Submitting a request

 Applicants are warned that the favourable opinion granted by the Committee applies only to access to the data, and in no way prejudges the formalities they must complete to comply.

-Applicants’ attention is particularly drawn to the fact that the processing of “sensitive” data, as defined in Article 9 of the DPMR (e.g. health, ethnic origins, religious practices, sexual practices) is subject to specific conditions.
-An impact assessment may also be necessary if the processing is likely to cause a high risk to the rights and freedoms of natural persons.
+Applicants’ attention is particularly drawn to the fact that the processing of “sensitive” data, as defined in Article 9 of the GDPR (e.g. health, ethnic origins, religious practices, sexual practices) is in principle prohibited.
+Exceptions provided for in article 9 of the GDPR and articles 6 and 44 of the Data Protection Act nevertheless allow, under certain conditions, the processing of such data, particularly in the context of processing for scientific research purposes.
+It is the responsibility of the applicants to ensure, if necessary, that they are able to invoke one of these exceptions and to carry out the necessary prior formalities with the Cnil.
+A data protection impact assessment (DPIA) may also be necessary if the processing is likely to cause a high risk to the rights and freedoms of natural persons.
 This is the case in particular if a processing operation combines at least two criteria, including the scale of the processing operation (which applies when exhaustive sources on a population, as in the case of administrative sources, are used), the use of « sensitive » data and the link between several data sources.
+Information on the criteria to be taken into account and on how to carry out a DPIA is available on the Cnil website.

-Applicants are invited to contact the Data Protection Officer of their organisation for further information.
-Information is also available on the CNIL website.
+Applicants are invited to contact the Data Protection Officer of their organization for further information.
+Information is also available on the Cnil website.